MyTimeMachine: Personalized Facial Age Transformation: Method

 \section{Method}

-In Sec.~\ref{sec:prelim}, we begin by outlining the fundamentals of global aging, SAM~\cite{alaluf_only_2021}.
-Next, Sec.~\ref{sec:design} introduces our personalized aging adapter, MyTM, and explains how we integrate personal aging with global aging.
-Finally, we present the training losses for MyTM in Sec.~\ref{sec:loss}.
+In Section~\ref{sec:prelim}, we outline the preliminaries of global aging—SAM \cite{alaluf_only_2021}.
+Section~\ref{sec:design} introduces our personalized aging adapter, MyTM, and how it combines personal and global aging.
+Finally, in Section~\ref{sec:loss}, we describe the training losses for MyTM, explaining personalized re-aging for both interpolation and extrapolation (target ages within or beyond the training range).